 You’ll soon come to a signed fork soon that has bright yellow arrows pointing left.
 Those are for snowmobiles, not hikers, so ignore them and keep going straight.
 Pass a sign for the Sugarloaf Mountain Trail on the left and climb, relentlessly up the trail which gains 2200 ft of elevation in 2.1 miles.
 The footpath is an old jeep road that provided access to fire warden’s camp and fire tower at the top of the mountain, so it’s quite wide and easy to follow.

 At 1.6 miles. you’ll come to a clearing with the remains of the firewarden’s camp, including an old rusty sink on your right.
 There’s a short path to the left which leads to a muddy spring, so continue right to climb up to the mountain’s summit ledge.
 There, you’ll find the summit sign and beyond it a viewpoint with an expansive view.

 If you’re very familiar with the White Mountain skyline, it can be a bit of a shock to realize that you can’t name any of the peaks from the summit of Sugarloaf Mountain.
-There are a lot of mountains in New Hampshire and climbing Sugarloaf Mountain is an excellent place to expand your horizons beyond the 4000 footers to the south.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+There are a lot of mountains in New Hampshire and climbing Sugarloaf Mountain is an excellent place to expand your horizons beyond the 4000 footers to the south.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.